-- (1) There are three positions, OFF, ON and START. - Before starting, set gear shift lever at N, and press parking brake switch to LOCK position. - OFF : None of electrical circuits activates. - ON : All electrical systems are ON.
+- (1) There are three positions, OFF, ON and START. - Before starting, set gear shift lever at NEUTRAL and pull parking brake lever to LOCK position. - · OFF : None of electrical circuits activates. - · ON : All electrical systems are ON. - START : Use when starting the engine.

-• START : Use when starting the engine.
 Release key immediately after starting.

-Key must be in the ON position with engine running to maintain electrical and hydraulic function and prevent serious truck damage.
+※ Key must be in the ON position with engine running to maintain electrical and hydraulic function and prevent serious truck damage.

-2) MULTI FUNCTION SWITCH
+2) STEERING COLUMN SWITCH